bazelbuild/apple_support/README.md

 ## Toolchain setup

-The Apple CC toolchain in by this repository provides toolchains for building for Apple platforms besides macOS.
+The Apple CC toolchain in this repository provides toolchains for building for Apple platforms besides macOS.
 Since Bazel 7 this toolchain is required when targeting those platforms but the toolchain also supports Bazel 6.